 Ph.D., Louisiana State University

 308 Performing Arts Center

 Dr. Kice has published articles in the POROI (Project on the Rhetoric of Inquiry) Journal, the Texas Speech Communication Journal Online, the Communication and Theatre Association of Minnesota Journal, and the Memphis Theological Seminary Journal.
-He also has a book chapter titled "Perceptions of Control: Open World Formats v.
-Online Multiplayer First Person Shooters" in Ctrl-Alt-Play: Essays on Control in Video Gaming, edited by Matthew Wysocki, due out in late 2012 with McFarland Press.
+He also has a book chapter in Matthew Wysocki's (2013) Ctrl-Alt-Play: Essays on Control in Video Gaming.